alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/addresses.md

 ---

 {:.intro}
-If you need to ask for an address on a form, consider where the addresess will be from and what you need to do with the data.
+If you need to ask for an address on a form, consider where the addresses will be from and what you need to do with the data.

 ### On this page: